SimeonTsvetanov/Quizzard/README.md

 - **📈 Analytics** - Quiz statistics and performance tracking
 - **🔄 Version Control** - Draft management and revision history

+## Presentation Export

+- Only Google Slides and JSON export are supported for presentations.
+- PowerPoint export is no longer supported and has been removed from the codebase and documentation.

 ---

 ## 🛠️ Tools Overview